ConnorNelson/kanak-dojo/intro-to-computing/level-1/.info/2-registers.md

 mov rax, 5
 ```

-Here, we're instructing the computer to store the value 5 in the RAX register.
+Here, we're instructing the processor to store the value 5 into the RAX register.

 Now, let's see how to "move" (or more accurately, copy) the value from one register to another: